-If you’re reading writer’s magazines and blogs and need to look up industry terms, this is the year for you to attend a conference.
+- You’re reading writer’s magazines and blogs and need to look up industry terms.

-If you’re looking to form deep relationships with a handful of peers and mentors, this is the year for you to attend a workshop.
+- You’re looking to form deep relationships with a handful of peers and mentors.

-If you feel like you need deep help with a single aspect of your writing, this is the year for you to attend a workshop.
+- You feel like you need deep help with a single aspect of your writing.

-If you have a manuscript you can’t call “finished” yet but you don’t know what it needs this is the year for you to attend a workshop.
+- You have a manuscript you can’t call “finished” yet but you don’t know what it needs.

-If your local critique group has pushed your manuscript as far as they can, but you’re not there yet, this is the year for you to attend a workshop.
+- Your local critique group has pushed your manuscript as far as they can, but you’re not there yet.

-If you feel you’re stagnating because you don’t know what to do with your writing, this is the year for you to attend a workshop.
+- You feel you’re stagnating because you don’t know what to do with your writing.

-If you are having trouble deciding which direction to take your writing career, this is the year for you to attend a workshop.
+- You are having trouble deciding which direction to take your writing career.

-If you’ve been to several conferences but not to a workshop, this is the year for you to attend a conference.
+- You’ve been to several conferences but not to a workshop.

 Are You Ready for a Writer’s Workshop?